26 Best Virtual Games to Play on Zoom

 Time: 8-12 minutes | Players: 3-15 people | Materials: Personal items

-Each person shares an object that represents them, tells a story, or holds special meaning.
-Great for building personal connections in remote teams.
+A simple yet fun activity where teammates share an item that represents them, tells a story, or holds special significance.
+It’s a great way to spark conversations and strengthen personal connections in remote teams.

 4. Emoji Story